A student stands in an elementary school classroom

 Master of Education

-The MED program offers specialization strands in special education, English language learners (ELL), and principal/program administrator.
+The MED program offers specialization strands in special education, English language learners (ELL), and K-12 administration.

 Why Saint Martin's University?